MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-robust-coding-practices.md

 1. Don't trust any code you did not write.
 2. Don't trust consumers of your code.
+3. Don't trust the environment your code will run in
-3. Offer graceful degradations.
+4. Offer graceful degradations.
-4. Hide your internal data structures.
+5. Hide your internal data structures.
-5. Assume the improbable.
+6. Assume the improbable.

 For more information about robust programming, see [Robustness_(computer_science)](https://en.wikipedia.org/wiki/Robustness_(computer_science)).